25 Christmas Activities for Toddlers & Preschoolers

 - Pick an international Christmas tradition to start in your family.
 Pick a tradition that's new to your family from another country - there are so many different and diverse options!
 From Feast of the Seven Fishes to the Christmas pickle, you can definitely find one that fits your family.

 - Let them color Christmas cards to send to family.
 Pick 4-5 immediate family members to receive a special Christmas card from your child.
-Let them decorate with crayons, stickers, glitter – make it a sensory experience!
+Let them decorate with red and green crayons, stickers, and glitter.
+Make it a sensory experience!
 You could even include a few Christmas crafts.

 - Make a list for Santa.
 Another one that they'll dictate, and you'll write...this would be perfect to do the day you go see Santa!